Get down on one knee and propose to Google.

 So what is going on, you say?
 Well, for starters, Google is in the midst of a major effort to reduce excessive search engine optimization (SEO) tactics which they judge to be manipulative or unfair.
 Google has warned some webmasters that they will penalize a website for “over optimization”.

-What is over optimization and what steps can be taken to prevent it?
+What is a Google over-optimization penalty and what steps can be taken to prevent it?

 Google penalty, you say?
 What does that mean?
 Let’s put it this way… a penalty from Google is bad.
 Real bad.
 A penalty from Google can be a major blow to an Internet company.
 It results in less traffic from the Google Gods, so—at all cost— we as webmasters try to avoid them.